ccdxc/sw/test/topos/gs/README.md

 # set the user/password in environment variables
 [Mac/Linux] $ export DOCKER_USERNAME=<dockerhub-handle>
 [Mac/Linux] $ export DOCKER_PASSWORD=<dockerhub-password>

+Please ensure that if you have passwords with special bash characters you escape characters appropriately.
+For Example a password $ecRe7&P@ssword! need to be set as export DOCKER_PASSWORD='\$ecRe7\&P\@ssword\!' with single quotes

 # this will bring Turin VM up with all functional components running
 [Mac/Linux] $ vagrant up